The overall concept for the SFC logo revolves around biodiversity conservation and protection of Totally Protected Areas.

 The logo consists of two principal colours, namely green and brown to represent nature and earth.
 There are also two secondary colours, namely light brown and ochre to compliment the two principal colours.

-The new logo reflects SFC focus on Parks and Wild Life towards new Frontier in Biodiversity Conservation.
+The new logo reflects SFC’s focus on parks and wildlife and moving towards a new frontier in biodiversity conservation.